Deciding Planning Applications

-We can give authority to a senior planning team manager or above to sign of applications.
-The senior manager signs the application on behalf of the council.
+We can give authority to a senior officer to sign off applications.
+The senior officer signs the application on behalf of the council.
 However it is still the council who issue the final decision.
 Around 90% of applications are dealt with under delegated powers by senior managers in the planning team.

 Full details of how this works are set out in the scheme.